Complete reducibility and subgroups of exceptional algebraic groups: G -complete reducibility

 \subsection{Characteristic criteria for complete reducibility}

-Jantzen proved in \cite{MR1635685} that if $H$ is connected reductive over $k$ and $V$ is a representation for $H$ with $\dim V\leq p$ then $V$ is completely reducible.
-(This bound was improved by McNinch in \cite{MR1476899}.)
-A more general statement is: \begin{theorem} Let $G$ be a reductive algebraic group over $k$ of characteristic $p\geq 0$ and let $H$ be a connected subgroup of $G$.
+Jantzen proved in \cite{MR1635685} that if $H$ is connected reductive and $V$ is an $H$-module with $\dim V \leq p$ then $V$ is completely reducible; this bound was improved by McNinch in \cite{MR1476899}.
+A more general statement is: \begin{theorem} Let $G$ be a connected reductive algebraic group over $k$ of characteristic $p\geq 0$ and let $H$ be a connected subgroup of $G$.
 If $H$ is $G$-cr then $H$ is reductive.
-Conversely, suppose $p=0$ or $p$ is bigger than the highest rank of a simple factor of $G$.
-Then if $H$ is reductive, $H$ is $G$-cr. \end{theorem}
+Conversely, if $H$ is reductive and either $p=0$ or $p$ is greater than the ranks of all simple factors of $G$, then $H$ is $G$-cr. \end{theorem}